 Peer reviewers will review the applications submitted under this solicitation that meet basic minimum requirements.
-OJJDP may use either internal peer reviewers, external peer reviewers, or a combination, to review the applications under this solicitation.
+OJJDP may use either internal peer reviewers, external peer reviewers, or a combination, to review the applications.
 An external peer reviewer is an expert in the subject matter of a given solicitation who is NOT a current DOJ employee.
 An internal reviewer is a current DOJ employee who is well-versed or has expertise in the subject matter of this solicitation.
-Applications that meet basic minimum requirements will be evaluated, scored, and rated by a peer review panel.
+A peer review panel will evaluate, score, and rate applications that meet basic minimum requirements.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
-In addition to peer review ratings, considerations for OJJDP's research award recommendations and decisions include, but are not limited to (1) appropriateness and strength of the research design, (2) planned dissemination of findings, and (3) potential impact on the field.
+In addition to peer review ratings, considerations for OJJDP's research award recommendations and decisions include, but are not limited to: (1) appropriateness and strength of the research design, (2) planned dissemination of findings, and (3) potential impact on the field.
 OJJDP may also consider inclusion of underserved populations, geographic diversity, strategic priorities, past performance, and available funding.

-The Office of the Chief Financial Officer, in consultation with OJJDP, conducts a financial review of applications for potential discretionary awards to evaluate the fiscal integrity and financial capability of applicants; examines proposed costs to determine if the Budget Detail Worksheet and Budget Narrative accurately explain project costs; and determines whether costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations.
+The Office of the Chief Financial Officer, in consultation with OJJDP, reviews applications for potential discretionary awards to evaluate the fiscal integrity and financial capability of applicants, examines proposed costs to determine if the Budget Detail Worksheet and Budget Narrative accurately explain project costs, and determines whether costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations.